CommanderBeelo/BBP-and-Expansion-/README.md

 # BBP-and-Expansion-
 Steps for setting up your DayZ server with Expansion and Base Building Plus.
+We Will not be using Braching Charge or the standalone Code lock mod, instead we will be using the Expansion options ofr both.

 # Step 1 - Install Expansion